-So you think you’ve heard mention of Angus?
+So you think you’ve heard of Angus?
 What would be the first thing you think of?
-Would it be Arbroath Abbey and the Declaration of Independence or a famous style of fish – the Arbroath Smokie – or perhaps Aberdeen Angus beef?
-Maybe it’s golf and the beginning of Tiger Woods’ comeback at The Open in Carnoustie last year or the fairytale Glamis Castle – birthplace of The Queen Mother – and its connection to William Shakespeare’s Macbeth?
+Would it be Arbroath Abbey and the Declaration of Independence, or a famous style of fish – the Arbroath Smokie – or perhaps Aberdeen Angus beef?
+Maybe it’s golf and the beginning of Tiger Woods’ comeback at The Open in Carnoustie, or the fairytale Glamis Castle and its connection to William Shakespeare’s Macbeth?

-It is also a stone’s throw away from Dundee, Scotland’s coolest city (according to the Wall Street Journal) and within easy reach of Scotland’s other six cities if arriving in Scotland by air or touring by car!
-There are seven towns in Angus, each with their own unique character and attractions – Arbroath, Brechin, Carnoustie, Forfar, Kirriemuir, Monifieth and Montrose – and in between many quaint villages to discover.
+Angus is also a stone’s throw away from Dundee, Scotland’s coolest city (according to the Wall Street Journal) and within easy reach of Scotland’s other six cities if arriving in Scotland by air or touring by car.
+There are seven towns in Angus, each with their own unique character and attractions – Arbroath, Brechin, Carnoustie, Forfar, Kirriemuir, Monifieth and Montrose – and in between there are many quaint villages to discover.

-Glens & Munros.
-No, they’re not just male names – it’s the natural setting that adds to Angus’s beauty.
-The Angus Glens are spectacular for walking and wildlife.
+These natural settings add to Angus’s beauty, and the Angus Glens are spectacular for walking and wildlife.
 Visit the ornamental well at Glen Esk, erected to commemorate a visit by Queen Victoria.
 You’ll find ten Munros in Angus a nice number to ‘bag’.
 They are from a list of Munros (that’s a mountain in Scotland with a height over 3,000 feet) that was created by Sir Hugh Munro, who lived in Angus.
 It’s become a bucket list for many to achieve.

-Its collection of planes, trains and automobiles.
 Catch the steam train on the Caledonian Railway and step on board for some of their special fish n’ chips or sloe gin themed train rides.
-Kids just love Kerr’s Miniature Railway in Arbroath while adults and kids alike will relish the Red Lichtie spitfire at Montrose Air Heritage Station, the first base of its kind in the UK.
+Kids just love Kerr’s Miniature Railway in Arbroath, while adults and kids alike will relish the Red Lichtie spitfire at Montrose Air Heritage Station, the first base of its kind in the UK.
 If you’re a motor fan, don’t miss the Scottish Transport Extravaganza held at Glamis Castle every July.

-Surprising inventions.
 The modern-day lawnmower, designed by Alexander Shanks, had its humble beginnings in Angus, while Brechin was the birthplace of Robert Watson-Watt who developed radar technology.
-The Davidson family and founders of the Harley-Davidson® Motor-Cycle Company emigrated to the USA from a humble cottage in Netherton, Aberlemno ,which has been lovingly restored and is now a site of pilgrimage for many dedicated Harley Davidson fans.
+The Davidson family and founders of the Harley-Davidson® Motor-Cycle Company emigrated to the USA from a humble cottage in Netherton, Aberlemno which has been lovingly restored and is now a site of pilgrimage for many dedicated Harley Davidson fans.

-Stunning architecture.
 Looking for some grand designs?
 You’ll find a good and varied sprinkling here.
-Sail out from Arbroath to the Bell Rock Light House designed by Robert Stevenson or marvel at House of Dun, near Montrose, a William Adam masterpiece.
+Sail out from Arbroath to the Bell Rock Light House, designed by Robert Stevenson, or marvel at the House of Dun, near Montrose, a William Adam masterpiece.
 Looking for a fairytale castle?
 Look no further than the beautiful Glamis Castle.
-Hospitalfield House in Arbroath sparked Sir Walter Scott and inspired Monkbarns in The Antiquary.
+Elsewhere, Hospitalfield House in Arbroath sparked Sir Walter Scott and inspired Monkbarns in The Antiquary.
 It is now a stunning arts centre and well worth a visit.

 Get ready for an adventure in Angus with a step away from the everyday!